stuartpb/osnap/README.md

 # Running

-Run with wlua.
-Stop with Task Manager (the script won't stop on its own right now).
+Run osnap.wlua with a Lua interpreter like wlua.exe for Windows.

 # TODO

-Features missing for 1.0:
+Features missing for 1.1:

-- Image saving
-- Preview flipping and scaling
+- Preview flipping

 Future